What times do presenters need to be available for SURCA?

-- May I present two posters at SURCA?
-I would like to have one on my own scholarly research.
-And the other would be on work I’ve done with a team doing a group project.
+May I have 2 presentations at SURCA?
+For example, I would like to have 1 on my own scholarly research, and the other would be on work I’ve done with a team doing a group project.

-There is a difference between joint-presenters and co-authors, as explained on the SURCA website.
+There is a difference between joint-presenters and co-authors, as explained on this SURCA website.
 Each and every joint-presenter must separately submit their own information to SURCA and must be present for the presentation.
 A co-author is an individual who has contributed to the work but will not be presenting that work.

 To represent your work on two projects: